 01 of 12

 Start your Christmas dinner with this elegant looking salad that you can put together in a snap.
-This simple salad includes tender fresh greens with juicy sliced pears, crumbled blue cheese and chopped walnuts, for a sweet-meets-savory flavor combination that's nothing short of delicious.
+This simple pear and greens salad includes tender fresh greens with juicy sliced pears, crumbled blue cheese and chopped walnuts, for a sweet-meets-savory flavor combination that's nothing short of delicious.
 To make it even easier, skip toasting the walnuts and use your favorite store-bought vinaigrette dressing, instead of making one from scratch.
-(We won't tell your guests, if you don't!)
+(We won't tell your guests if you don't!)

 02 of 12

-Just three ingredients go into this baked ham recipe that makes an impressive — but insanely easy — main course for your Christmas dinner with family and friends.
+Just three ingredients go into this baked ham with fruit recipe that makes an impressive—but insanely easy—main course for your Christmas dinner with family and friends.
 The recipe starts with a fully cooked, bone-in smoked ham (when shopping, look for one labeled "ready to eat" or "ready to serve").
 All you have to do is brush on a two-ingredient glaze (it's just jam and mustard mixed together in a bowl) and bake in the oven for a few hours.
 The result is a stunning main dish that practically prepares itself.

 03 of 12